-Plenty of people workout and exercise with gym memberships.
+Plenty of people workout with gym memberships and with home exercise equipment.
 But the truth is that building muscle mass on purpose takes more than that.

 It’s going to take: